Adam's family tree, Long ages, Nephilim.

 Another thing of interest is verse 1a this is the written account of Adam's line.

-This has been a short study so we will look at the first few verses of Genesis 6 here, and immediately we will run into a problem!
+Let's now look at the first few verses of Genesis 6, and immediately we will run into a problem!

 1 When men began to increase in number on the earth and daughters were born to them, 2 the sons of God saw that the daughters of men were beautiful, and they married any of them they chose.